souslesens/jowl/README.md

 # jowl
-http api to some owl apis writen in java
+Jowl is a spring boot application to expose some OWLAPI This application will be in docker and we will provide a full documentation to run it.